trends

 Consumers are integrating wellness into their daily lives and seeking tech-enabled personalization.

 In brick-and-mortar and online stores, and in the feeds of influencers whose communities trust them more than they trust their doctors, a new intimacy economy is emerging.
 It is shaped by value, longevity, safety, personalization and cultural fluency.
-Above all, it is driven increasingly by a generation of shoppers who never learned to separate pleasure from health, wellness or identity.
+Above all, it is driven increasingly by a generation of shoppers who do not separate pleasure from health, wellness or identity.
 For these customers, pleasure is no longer treated as a niche indulgence but as an emotional and physical utility — a pillar of total well-being.

 To understand 2026, then, is to understand that nothing in the industry is isolated anymore.
 Technology is tied to consumer behavior.
 Consumer behavior is tied to economic constraints.
 Economic constraints influence design, pricing, materials and retail experiences.
 Demographic shifts redefine the very purpose of the products being made.